 The Crystal Toolkit Development Team includes:

-Matthew Horton, lead
+Matthew Horton, project lead

-François Chabbey for React components
+François Chabbey for development of React components

 Jimmy Shen contributed pythreejs support, surface plotting, initial arrows/axes support, and various bug fixes